basho/riak_kv/docs/SecondaryIndexQueries.md

 - Or fittted to map or reduce pipes for further processing.

-### Extended Projected Attributes - Examples
+### Extended Projected Attributes - Pre-defined Functions

+There are a number of predefined functions in the `riak_kv_index_prereduce` module (for prereduce functions) and the `riak_kv_mapreduce` (for reduce functions) which can be used to implement advanced queries.

-The following pre-reduce extract functions have been implemented:
+The following prereduce *extract* functions are available:

 - `extract_integer`: Extract an integer from a binary term by position